 The university reserves the right to amend the Standards of Student Conduct at any time.
 Every effort will be made to communicate any changes made to the university community at least ten days prior to policy change, except at the start of the academic year.
 The Standards of Student Conduct will be updated each summer and the new version will be available in the Student Handbook for that academic year.

-The Vice Chancellor for Student Affairs or their designee is the final authority in defining and interpreting the Non-Academic Standards of Student Conduct and conduct procedures.
-The Vice Chancellor for Academic Affairs and Research or their designee is the final authority in defining and interpreting the Academic Standards of Student Conduct.
+The Vice Chancellor for Student Affairs and Dean of Students, or their designee, is the final authority in defining and interpreting the Non-Academic Standards of Student Conduct and conduct procedures.
+The Provost and The Vice Chancellor for Academic Affairs and Research, or their designee, is the final authority in defining and interpreting the Academic Standards of Student Conduct.

 Standards of Student Conduct